tanguilp/asteroid/guides/openid-connect/openid-connect-core.md

 (`AsteroidWeb.AuthorizeController.Request`) accordingly.

 It still up to the web flow to decide:
-- which acr to use
+- which acr to use, as except when requested as an essential claim the OpenID Connect specification does not make it mandatory to use the specified claim
 - to reauthenticate or not depending on the `"max_age"` parameter

-Back from the web flow and in the case the `"acr"` claim was requested as an essetnail claim, Asteroid checks that the returned ACR does indeed satisfy the requirement.
+Back from the web flow and in the case the `"acr"` claim was requested as an essential claim, Asteroid checks that the returned acr does indeed satisfy the requirement.
 If not, an error is returned.

 Note: example of an `"claims"` parameter where the `"acr"` is requested as an essential claim: